Understanding The 3 Phases Of Inflammation

-Acute and chronic are terms commonly used to refer to the duration or the length of the problem, giving inaccurate information about the actual stage of inflammation.
-Progression from acute to chronic inflammation can result from persistent injury or individual factors such as, diabetes, corticosteroid use, blood disorders, etc.
+Acute and chronic are terms commonly used to refer to the duration of the length of the problem, giving inaccurate information about the actual stage of inflammation.
+Progression from acute to chronic inflammation can result from persistent injury or individual factors such as diabetes, corticosteroid use, blood disorders, etc.

 This is a fundamental type of response by the body to disease and injury.
 It is characterized by the classical signs of pain, heat, redness, and swelling.
 Inflammation is a key part of the body’s defense system, an indispensable protective response by the body’s system of self-defense.
 Innumerable causes (mosquito bite, a splinter, a virus infection, a bruise, a broken bone) can trigger an inflammatory response and dispatch cells and chemicals to the site to repair the damage.